ArtemSokolov/amp-ad/README.md

 ## Wrangle data
 The datasets used by the analyses in this repository can be easily downloaded using command-line scripts.
-To download Mount Sinai Brain Bank (MSBB) dataset, run the following on the command line:
+To download and wrangle Mount Sinai Brain Bank (MSBB) and ROSMAP datasets, run the following on the command line:

+    Rscript wrangle/msbb.R <path to output directory>
-    Rscript msbb.R <path to data>
+    Rscript wrangle/rosmap.R <path to output directory>

-If `<path to data>` is left blank, then `/data/AMP-AD/MSBB` will be used by default.
+If `<path to output directory>` is left blank, then the default values of `/data/AMP-AD/MSBB` and `/data/AMP-AD/ROSMAP` will be used for MSBB and ROSMAP, respectively.

 ## Obtain background predictions
 We will use a random forest regression to predict the Braak score of of samples